jamesaud/react-rgb/README.md

+## Example of REACT to create a simple RGB color picker.

+Go to https://jamesaud.github.io/react-rgb/  to see it live.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>